andrewjmead/wpsites/README.md

 Use a slug like `woocommerce` to install a plugin from the WordPress repository.

-Use a path like `/plugin/to/symlink` to symlink a local plugin on your machine.
+Use an absolute path like `/plugin/to/symlink` to symlink a local plugin on your machine.

 # Things to keep in mind

 1. WPSites uses WP-CLI behind the scenes
 2. WPSites is not a server and doesn't care how you're localhost sites are being served up

-An array of WordPress plugins to install.
-The plug must either be a plugin available on the WordPress plugin repository, or an absolute path to a local plugin folder to symlink.